hugoalh/hugoalh/coding-guide/main.md

 ### Forbidden targets

-These targets are forbidden in all of the projects and repositories.
+These targets are forbidden in all of the projects.

 > **ℹ️ Notice:**
 >